-I'm just going to say it: Viceroy Santa Monica is ugly from the outside.
+I'm just going to say it: Viceroy Santa Monica is inconspicuous from the outside.
 It kind of looks like one of those places that time forgot - and not in a good way.
-The steady stream of luxury cars into and out of the inconspicuous driveway are a testament to the Viceroy's well-earned rep as a discreetly sophisticated, contemporary beach hotel.
+The drab exterior is vintage 1960s, yet freshly painted and clearly well-maintained; its 8-foot privacy hedges are both lush and neatly groomed.

-It's as popular for its ocean-view guests rooms and restaurant as it is for its plunge pools, cabana, and nightlife.
+It's as popular for its ocean-view guestrooms and restaurant as it is for its plunge pools, cabana, and nightlife.

-The overall layout and exterior appearance of the building was kept intact.
+The overall layout and exterior appearance of the building were kept intact.
 (One can't help but wonder why, but - hiding in plain sight on the corner of a busy four-way intersection must help keep out the riffraff... or something like that.)

-Behind an unassuming facade, this luxury, ocean-view hotel is a 3 minute walk from Santa Monica State beach, and just two blocks from the Santa Monica Pier.
+Behind an unassuming facade, this luxury, ocean-view hotel is a 3-minute walk from Santa Monica State Beach and just two blocks from the Santa Monica Pier.
 It's also known for its funky decor.
 I'm talking yellow benches, kelly green armchairs, white porcelain dog lamps (yes, you read that right) in the guest rooms.

-The English-with-an-edge style antique furniture, dramatic printed wallpaper, and ornate china plates seemingly randomly affixed to lobby and guest room walls is clearly not everyone's cup of tea.
+The English-with-an-edge style antique furniture, dramatic printed wallpaper, and ornate china plates seemingly randomly affixed to lobby and guest room walls are not everyone's cup of tea.

-The Viceroy's premier restaurant, Cast, serves up a globally-influenced menu sourced from local markets and farms.
+The hotel's premier restaurant, Cast, serves up a globally-influenced menu sourced from local markets and farms.
 It can be savored alfresco on the patio, or in the central dining room, which includes communal tables and booths.

-Bite by bite and sip by sip, Cast Restaurant & Lounge at Viceroy set up an approachable scene for lively conversation over shareable plates of LA street food favorites pair with specialty cocktails and craft beers.
+Bite by bite and sip by sip, Cast Restaurant & Lounge set up an approachable scene for lively conversation over shareable plates of LA street food favorites pair with specialty cocktails and craft beers.

 Cameo is a bar scene with legs - as in, it lasts as the place to see and be seen while other Santa Monica hotspots quickly fall out of favor.